stevekrouse/rose/README.md

   - updateExpression
   - DebuggerStatement

+- colors/layout
-- figure out CSS for block statement
+  - block statement

-- colors
+  - if block double highlihgt on empty line
   - identifiers should be colored uniquely with scope
   - color for null, undefined
     - true, false, null, undefined can all be italics